airbr/airbr/README.md

 ### I have a [website](https://morganwebdev.org).
 It has an RSS Feed and links to this GitHub profile.

 I have approximately 9+ years of experience working on the web as a developer.
 I have made some contributions at the W3C, particularly in the Sustainable Web Interest Group.
 I have also made very small contributions to other projects that I think are valuable.
-I like to work in environments where there is a belief in something greater than oneself.
+I like to work in environments where there is a strong teamwork ethic- Ive mostly worked on small teams or sub units of organizations in my digital career.

 I have focused on a couple of areas of study:
 * Sustainability